dulaku/ProGAN-for-Humans/README.md

 A Pytorch implementation of the model presented in "Progressive Growing of GANs for Improved Quality, Stability, and Variation".
 The video short-training.mp4 shows a short training run of 4 passes over the dataset (120,000 images shown at each phase of training, compared to 800,000 in the original paper).
 The results are mildly terrifying, but hopefully get the point across.</br>
 Although the paper is well-written and clear, in my experience the [original code](https://github.com/tkarras/progressive_growing_of_gans) is dense and difficult to follow for people not already deeply familiar with Tensorflow and machine learning research code.
 This implementation is an attempt to improve on the accessibility of the techniques in use.</br>

-Thanks to [Animesh Karnewar's Pytorch implementation of ProGAN](https://github.com/akanimax/pro_gan_pytorch) for some inspiration and [Erik Linder-Norén](https://github.com/eriklindernoren/PyTorch-GAN) for inspiration on implenting straightforward GANs.
+Thanks to [Animesh Karnewar's Pytorch implementation of ProGAN](https://github.com/akanimax/pro_gan_pytorch) for some inspiration and [Erik Linder-Norén](https://github.com/eriklindernoren/PyTorch-GAN) for inspiration on implementing straightforward GANs.

 Because this code's readability was the highest priority, some other features of the original project are lacking and the project is likely not "production-ready".
 For instance:</br>